NovaSagittarii/ahc/ahc037/README.md

 It kinda worked, not that good though (1.8B).
 You can kinda change the mesh though, so I guess that's next.
 Additionally, you don't need a lot of the grid so you can also clean that out.

+Wow pruning the mesh worked pretty well!
+(3.2B).
+Additionally, pruning freed up a lot of nodes (about 75% of the grid) so you can probably make the mesh denser.